YLMstring/Prestige-Minus/README.md

 ### Reasons to install the mod
 - Play WotR with a smaller party!!!
 - Gather your party anytime, anywhere with Prestige Minus ability
 - Level cap is now 24!
+(44 for Legend)
 - Level 1-21 use tabletop exp table, while level 21-24 is the same as level 20-21
 - Companions' exp always match your own exp
 ### Reduce Party
-- With Prestige Minus ability, you can set your party size (2-5, before reaching lv20)
+- With Prestige Minus ability, you can set your party size (2-5)
 - Once it's set, there's no going back
 - If party size is 2, you gain 3x expirience
 - If party size is 3, you gain 2x expirience